 In 2014, the Kansas City Chiefs destroyed the New England Patriots 41-14.
 The Patriots were “not good anymore”.
 Reporters peppered Bill Belichick with questions about his team’s skill level, ability, and even if he would replace Tom Brady as the starting quarterback.

 Belichick deflected every question with a single phrase.

 The only relevance at that moment was what lay ahead.

 Two months from graduation, I taped another rejection letter to the fridge.
-The count was fourteen now and I took a perverse pleasure in seeing how much of a failure I had been.
+My count of failed engineering interviews had swelled to fourteen.
+I took a perverse pleasure in seeing how much of a failure I had been.
 My attempt to find a job was much more difficult than expected, but I dragged the past along with me and it burdened my future efforts.